 I’ll use fresh microfiber on my paintwork, then I’ll use on the interior, then the exterior trim, then the tires.
 This saves me having to buy a load of microfiber towels every month!

 To avoid scratching your car’s paint, which is the most delicate area of your car, you should use the right type of microfiber towels.

 - Use soft, plush microfiber to dry car’s paint.
 This is the most gentle type of microfiber, and hence the safest.
 Twisted-loop style fibres are popular, but can induce scratches if dragged across the paintwork without lubrication on sensitive finishes.

 - Very high-pile, fluffy microfiber towels should be used for quick detailer sprays.

 - Low-pile, but still soft microfiber towels are good for removing waxes, sealants and coatings.

-- Use waffle-weave microfiber on the glass.
+- Use waffle-weave or twist loop microfiber on the glass.
 This type of microfiber doesn’t leave fibers on the glass which can get really annoying.